Phildizzle/KODAQS_ASSIGNMENT_D2.1/README.md

     Code repository: https://osf.io/dbzm2/
     Data repository: https://osf.io/e395q/

-Please note that the original X/Twitter raw data cannot be shared for legal reasons so you cannot fully reproduce the entire analysis pipeline including data pre-processing etc.
+Please note that the original X/Twitter raw data cannot be shared for legal reasons so you cannot fully reproduce the entire analysis pipeline including data pre-processing etc. Their repository contains party of the original data as well as intermediary results.